 6 benefits of joining the Amazon Brand Registry

-And if you go into the new Brand Benefits section, you should see the information in the screenshot above.
+If you go into the new Brand Benefits section, you should see the information in the screenshot above.

 1. Protect your brand